asiapacificforum/nhrihub/README.md

 All modules of the application have a range of functionality to assist in the course of your work such as the setting of automatic reminders, logging historical versions of all documents, assigning projects, complaints or other matters to registered users and setting different permission levels to protect the confidentiality and integrity of your documents.
 Each module can be enabled/disabled to reflect the work undertaken by your organisation.

 ## Current Status
-At this time NHRIdocs is a work in progress.
-This first release includes the functionality for managing users, organizations, and access privileges.
-The basic structure for internationalization is also present.
-None of the main functionality of the app is yet developed.
+As of Aug 12, 2016 NHRIdocs is a "feature complete", and is being prepared for its first beta test in a live environment.

 ## Ruby version
 Configured in the .ruby-version file, to support the RVM version manager, look in that file for the currently-configured version

 ## Internationalization
-The basic structure for internationalization has been included, and the test suite tests the French translation of the navigation menu, the new user process, and the ActionMailer views pertaining to new user registration.
+The basic structure for internationalization has been included.

-This provides an outline of the locale translation files that need to be added in the config/locales directory and subdirectories.
+For languages other than English, locale translation files need to be added in the config/locales directory and subdirectories, as well as the config/locales directories and subdirectories of all the modules in vendor/gems.

-Translations may also be required for javascript, these may be found in lib/assets/javascripts/xx.js The url format for translated versions are (e.g.) your_domain/fr/admin/users.
+Translations may also be required for javascript, these may be found in lib/assets/javascripts/xx.js

+The url format for translated versions are (e.g.) your_domain/fr/admin/users.

 The default locale is 'en', a different default may be configured within the config/application.rb file, as indicated by the notes within that file.
 Page titles automatically default to the text in the i18n translation for the page .heading key, unless a translation for .title is provided.